Building Inspection

 Do you inspect new condos in the Eastern Sector of Saint-Hubert?+

 Yes.
-Saint-Hubert has a growing condo stock primarily in the Eastern Sector (new developments from 2000-2020), along boulevard Cousineau, and near the Longueuil–Université-de-Sherbrooke métro.
-Common findings in recent buildings: balcony slab shrinkage cracking, window seal failure, poorly tuned shared ventilation, acoustic transmission.
-We also recommend reviewing the contingency fund study.
+Saint-Hubert has a growing condo stock primarily in the Eastern Sector, along boulevard Cousineau, and near the Longueuil–Université-de-Sherbrooke métro.
+Common findings: balcony slab shrinkage cracking, window seal failure, poorly tuned shared ventilation, acoustic transmission.

 How long does a pre-purchase inspection take in Saint-Hubert?+

 A pre-purchase inspection in Saint-Hubert typically takes 3 to 4 hours on site for a 1960s-70s bungalow or split-level, slightly less for a new condo in the Eastern Sector, and longer for a plex or large property.
-We cover more than 400 points adapted to the typology and deliver a complete written report within 24h*.
+Complete written report within 24h*.

-Are you a certified InterNACHI home inspector in Saint-Hubert?+
+Are you a licensed and accredited home inspector serving Saint-Hubert?+

 Yes.
 We are InterNACHI-certified (International Association of Certified Home Inspectors), IBC Network members, and professionally insured.
-As a home inspector, house inspector, property inspector and residential building inspector in Saint-Hubert, we meet the most demanding North American standards of practice.
+In Saint-Hubert, our expertise is particularly useful for identifying aging foundation and period plumbing, recurring findings in the local housing stock.
+As a certified home inspector, house inspector, property inspector or residential building inspector in Saint-Hubert, we meet the most demanding North American standards of practice.

 Yes.
-The pre-purchase inspection (also called pre-buy inspection, buyer inspection or inspection before buying) in Saint-Hubert is our most requested service.
+The pre-purchase inspection in Saint-Hubert (also called pre-buy inspection, buyer inspection or inspection before buying) is our most requested service.
+For the residential stock typical of Saint-Hubert, the pre-purchase inspection systematically documents signs of aging foundation and other recurring findings that influence purchase decisions or negotiation.
 We accommodate tight purchase offer timelines — the inspection clause typically provides 7-10 days to complete the inspection and receive the report.
 Our complete report is delivered within 24h*.

 Yes.
 Our condo inspection in Saint-Hubert covers condominiums, divided and undivided co-ownerships, apartment co-ownerships, townhouse co-ownerships and plex conversions.
-We inspect the interior of the unit as well as visible common areas, and recommend a review of the contingency fund study.
+We recommend a review of the contingency fund study and maintenance log (mandatory under Quebec Law 16).
+Service offered throughout Saint-Hubert.

-Do you inspect duplexes, triplexes, rental and multi-family properties in Saint-Hubert?+
+Do you inspect duplexes, triplexes and rental properties in Saint-Hubert?+

-Yes.
-Our plex and multi-unit inspection in Saint-Hubert covers duplexes, triplexes, fourplexes, rental properties, multi-family buildings and income properties.
-Buildings of 5 units or more fall under the commercial / multi-unit category requiring an adapted inspection approach.
+Yes, although Saint-Hubert's plex and multi-unit stock is smaller than in dense urban boroughs.
+Our inspection covers duplexes, triplexes, fourplexes, rental properties and income properties present in the area.
+Buildings of 5 units or more fall under the commercial / multi-unit category requiring an adapted approach.
 Custom quote within 24h.

 Neighboring Cities